pswpswpsw/SKDMD/README.md

 ### Current Limitations

 - as it is designed for modal analysis, the error-checking framework is only working on analyzing one single trajectory

+    - can be easily generalized to multiple validation trajectories.
+Just modify the code with several other validation trajectories.

 - the standard multi-task solver `sklearn.linear_model.MultiTaskElasticNet` is okay for trajectory with around 100 to 1000 data points, while can be expensive for higher number of snapshots.
 However, the number of snapshots for most high-fidelity CFD datasets is no more than 1000 snapshots.
 It should be further improved by using ideas from variational projection:

     - Askham, Travis, and J. Nathan Kutz.
 "Variable projection methods for an optimized dynamic mode decomposition."
 SIAM Journal on Applied Dynamical Systems 17.1 (2018): 380-416.